 the tempting add-on

 Of the 4 rental car insurance coverages listed above, the loss-damage waiver offers the most protection.
-But if you have comprehensive and collision coverage on your car insurance policy, the value of your rental car is covered even in the event of a total loss.
+But if you have comprehensive and collision coverage on your car insurance policy, the value of your rental car is likely covered even in the event of a total loss.
 You'll only be responsible for the deductible, plus any added fees from the rental company.

 Check with your insurer on whether rental car insurance is a good idea before you make a decision, and ask about potential administrative and loss-of-use fees levied by the rental company.
 Your comprehensive and collision coverage may be all you need.